Common Garbage Disposal Problems

 - Press the reset button firmly

-- Check the outlet under the sink — plug in another device to test it
+- Check the outlet under the sink by plugging in another device to test it

 - Check your home's circuit breaker panel for any tripped breakers

-- If none of the above works, the motor may have failed — this typically warrants replacement
+- If none of the above works, the motor may have failed and replacement is typically warranted

 When to Call a Professional